CodeCome

 Docker

-Required for the sandboxed validation environment in Phases 1b / 4 / 5.
+Required for the sandboxed validation environment used by Phases 1b / 4 / 5.

 optional for Phase 5 visual evidence